 My friend Leah at SecretsofMommyhood just sent me a fabulous article entitled Why don’t friends with kids have time? by Carolyn Hax at the Washington Post.
 I’ve been tossing around the idea of posting an entry about how crazy it is being a stay-at-home-mom . . . but Hax captures it quite nicely.
 I think my working-momma and daddy friends can relate as well.

-If you’d prefer to read the internet article click HERE.
+You can read the internet article click HERE.

 My email response back to Leah . . .
 Can I wear this on my t-shirt?
 Or my forehead?
 Ha ha.
 Or I’ll just post it to my blog.
 That would work too :).